 Maslenitsa Week is celebrated a week before the Great Lent commences and lasts for seven days.
-This year, it takes place from February 20 to 26.
+This year, it takes place from March 11 to 17.
 This auspicious occasion of indulgence, better known as Butter Week, is a folk holiday observed in Slavic countries of Russia, Belarus, and Ukraine.
 The holiday honors the arrival of Spring after the long stretch of winter.
 Being the oldest Slavic holiday, Maslenitsa Week continues to bring observers together for a feast of pancakes, butter-filled sweets, and religious merriment.
 The holiday was not observed officially for the lifespan of the Soviet Union.

 History of Maslenitsa Week

 Maslenitsa Week is the oldest surviving Christian Holiday in the Slavic countries and is celebrated on the week before Lent.
 The origins of the observation can be traced back to the 2nd century.
 After a brief pause in public celebrations during the height of the Soviet hegemony, the observation recovered its religious reverence and old glory in the post-USSR era.
 Russians mark the celebration by wearing cultural costumes, eating bliny, and dancing to folk music.
 There’s a huge demand for buttered food during the celebration as well.